jakerobinson761-cpu/arduino-temperature-sensor/README.md

 ## Images
 Images of the breadboard and circuit diagram are also in a repository below the README.md titled "images".
 The circuit diagram is in Circuit Diagram.pdf
-The pictures of the breadboard are in IMG_2788.jpeg and IMG.2789.jpeg.
+The pictures of the breadboard are in the IMG files.